Lindurion/closure-pro-build/README.md

 Future support is planned for:
 - Message translation tools & separate output files for each supported locale.
 - RTL flipping of CSS styles (e.g. "left: 20px" becomes "right: 20px").
+- Custom externs files (e.g. if you want to include jQuery via a CDN src script tag, an externs file could tell the Closure compiler which symbols it can trust to be defined and include type information).

 License & Copyright